 “When I dream, I try to be sober,” he said, “and keep my feet on the ground.
 But no need to drown me with cold water.
 Dreams need wings to fly and when you clip it prematurely, you may never see an inspired idea come to life.
 And the world would have one solution less to its multitude of problems.
 My mantra: be gentle with other people’s dreams, then they’ll be gentle with yours.”

 “I’m sorry.”
 I rubbed my nape.
-“Kate said I have foot-in-mouth disease.
+“Kate said I have foot-in-my-mouth disease.
 Sometimes, she wishes I’d stick my foot forever in my mouth and no longer spread my virus of negativity.”

 “Your wife is a good nurse.
 Seems to know what she’s talking about.”